A partially satirical look at English vs. American English (WIP)

 Deriving the past participleAdd '-ed'favoured honoured

-EnglishSimplified EnglishDerived words
+CBSEnglishSimplified EnglishDerived words

-arbourarborarboretum arborage
+arbourarborarboretum arborage arbours arbourer

 ardourardor

-armourarmorarmourless armoury
+armourarmorarmourless armoury armours armourer

-behaviourbehaviorbehaviourism interbehaviour misbehaviour
+behaviourbehaviorbehaviourism behaviourist interbehaviour misbehaviour

 candourcandoruncandour

-clamourclamorclamourist clamoursome
+clamourclamorclamourist clamoursome clamours clamourer

 clangourclangor